Yahaya-Salisu/babs-audits-skills/references/instruction-07-triage.md

 **GATE 4 - EXPECTED BEHAVIOR / DOCUMENTATION:**
 - Is the behavior documented, intentional, or part of accepted protocol design?
-- Is the report simply describing known asynchronous, upgrade, oracle, bridge, or governance behavior?
+- Once the triggering event happens no matter how external or unlikely that event is, does the program's own code reach a factually wrong conclusion from otherwise accurate inputs, which keeps the finding eligible, or does it reach a correct but inconvenient conclusion by conservatively refusing to act, by trusting a party it was designed to trust, or by declining to automate a decision that reasonably requires human judgment, any of which makes the finding invalid regardless of how unfair the outcome feels?
+- Is the reported shape a well known and standard characteristic of this class of protocol in general, independent of whether this specific program's own documentation happens to mention it?
+- Does the reporter's own proposed fix trade a hard revert or a conservative refusal for a softer or partial path?
+If it does, treat that as a signal the revert is the actual safety mechanism rather than evidence of a bug.
-- If YES and no unintended security impact is shown = Invalid.
+- If any of the above indicates documented, intended, or standard behavior and no unintended security impact is shown = Invalid.
 Stop.

 **GATE 5 - CODE UNDERSTANDING:**
 - Does the reporter correctly understand the cited code and the bug isn't a user-mistake?